 Electrochaea raises 36 million euros

-Heat from methane: That is the vision of Electrochaea.
-The Munich-based company has now received funding from the European Innovation Council for a new plant in Denmark.
+Heat from methane: that is Electrochaea's vision.
+The Munich-based company has now also received funding from the European Innovation Council for a new plant in Denmark.

-Electrochaea intends to use the financial resources to build a new electrolysis plant with a capacity of ten megawatts at its Danish site in Roslev.
+Electrochaea intends to use the funds to build a new electrolysis plant with a capacity of ten megawatts at its site in Roslev, Denmark.
 The company follows a power-to-gas approach.
-Electricity from renewable sources is used to split water molecules.
-The hydrogen produced is then converted into methane, which can be used for heating.
-So far, the company has mainly pilot plants in the USA, Switzerland and Denmark.
-In Germany, electricity costs are too high and the framework conditions are still too poor, the company tells Handelsblatt.
+Water molecules are split using electricity from renewable energies.
+The hydrogen obtained is then converted into methane, which can be used for heating.
+So far, the company mainly has pilot plants in the USA, Switzerland and Denmark.
+In Germany, the electricity costs are too high and the framework conditions are still too poor, the company told Handelsblatt.

 Electrochaea was founded in 2014 and is based in Munich.
 Other locations are in Denmark and California.
 Initial investors included Munich Venture Partners, btov, Sirius Venture Partners, KfW Bank, Focus First Holdings, Energie 360° and Caliza Holding.